|Table of Contents|

 Can I support the SourceVR Mod Team?

-But please, only donate if you are happy with what we have already released and are financially able and willing to do so; do not treat it as a down-payment for any future development or the release of the Episodes!
+But please, only donate if you are happy with what we have already released, and are financially able and willing to do so; do not treat it as a down-payment for any future development!

 How can I download and install it?